Tontonjo/helpme/README.md

 [![Infomaniak](https://badgen.net/badge/Infomaniak/Affiliated%20link?icon=K)](https://www.infomaniak.com/goto/fr/home?utm_term=6151f412daf35)
 [![Express VPN](https://badgen.net/badge/Express%20VPN/Affiliated%20link?icon=K)](https://www.xvuslink.com/?a_fid=TontonJo)
 ## Informations:
-Thioses scripts aims to retreive usefull informations from my viewers in order to help them better.
+Thoses scripts aims to retreive usefull informations from my viewers in order to help them better.
 It's not intended to get private informations, but as this is scripted, some may be unintentionnaly obtained.
 No content will be uploaded or sent without your consent: Please check the content before sharing the file.